Capital Appeal Progress

 Our New Carer On Call System

 This system is integral to enabling us to reduce the risks associated with supporting people who have complex epilepsy and complex healthcare needs.
-The emergency on-call system ensures that at all times the people we support and our staff are able to summon assistance when required.
+Thanks to the emergency on-call system, we can ensure that at all times, the people we support and staff can summon assistance when required.
 The new system will provide the reliability and rapid response needed to ensure we can act swiftly in urgent situations.

 Air Conditioning For Priority Areas